land due diligence

 road access land

-This issue can be overcome if you can obtain a legal easement to the property from one of the surrounding neighbors so you can travel through their property to your own.
-In most cases, a neighbor shouldn’t be expected to do this for free; you’ll have to give them a reason to help you (usually in the form of money).
+This issue can be overcome if you can obtain a legal easement to the property from one of the surrounding neighbors, so you can travel through their property to your own.
+In some cases, there are legal mechanisms that can force an easement through a neighboring property (at a cost, of course).
+However, in other states, you'll only be able to get an easement if the neighbors decide to cooperate.

 10. Physical Access